luigifreda/pyslam/README.md

 **System overview**
 [Here](./docs/system_overview.md) you can find a couple of diagram sketches that provide an overview of the main SLAM workflow, system components, and classes relationships/dependencies.

-You can use the pySLAM framework as a baseline to experiment with VO techniques, *[local features](#supported-local-features)*, *[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[volumetric integration](#volumetric-reconstruction-pipeline)*, *[depth prediction](#depth-prediction)*, and create your own (proof of concept) VO/SLAM pipeline in python.
-When working with it, please keep in mind this is a research framework written in Python and a work in progress.
-It is not designed for real-time performances.
+pySLAM can be used as flexible baseline framework to experiment with VO/SLAM techniques, *[local features](#supported-local-features)*, *[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[volumetric integration](#volumetric-reconstruction-pipeline)* and *[depth prediction](#depth-prediction)*.
+It allows to explore, prototype and develop VO/SLAM pipelines.
+Users should note that pySLAM is a research framework and a work in progress.
+It is not optimized for real-time performances.

 **Enjoy it!**